COURSE CODE: SIT60322

 The unit applies to all industry sectors, and to individuals operating at a team leading, supervisory or frontline management level.

-SITXMGT002 Establish and conduct business relationships
+SITXMGT005 Establish and conduct business relationships

 This unit describes the performance outcomes, skills and knowledge required to establish and manage positive business relationships.
-It requires the ability to use high-level communication and relationship building skills to conduct formal negotiations and make commercially significant business-to-business agreements.
+It requires the ability to use high level communication and relationship building skills to conduct formal negotiations and make commercially significant business-to-business agreements.

 The unit applies to all industry sectors, and to individuals who take responsibility for making decisions about purchasing or marketing activities.
 They also oversee the maintenance of contracts or agreements.
 This could include senior operational personnel, sales and marketing personnel, managers or owner-operators of small businesses.
 Agreements may relate to corporate accounts, service contracts, agency agreements, venue contracts, rate negotiations, preferred product agreements, supply agreements and marketing agreements.

-SITXMPR007 Develop and implement marketing strategies
+SITXMPR014 Develop and implement marketing strategies

-This unit describes the performance outcomes, skills and knowledge required to analyse internal and external business environments, and develop and evaluate marketing strategies and plans for products and services.
+This unit describes the performance outcomes, skills and knowledge required to analyse internal and external business environments and develop and evaluate marketing strategies and plans for products and services.

 The unit applies to all industry sectors, and to individuals in senior marketing or management roles.
 This may include those whose primary role is marketing related, or those for whom marketing is a part of a broader job responsibility.

-Marketing strategies could be developed for a new or existing product or service, a small or medium-sized business organisation, a destination or a specific project, such as an event.
+Marketing strategies could be for a new or existing product or service, a small or medium-sized business organisation, a destination or a specific project, such as an event.

-SITXWHS004 Establish and maintain a work health and safety system
+SITXWHS008 Establish and maintain a work health and safety system

 The unit applies to all tourism, travel, hospitality and event sectors and to any small, medium or large organisation.

-It applies to those senior managers who operate with significant autonomy and are responsible for making a range of strategic management decisions.
+It applies to senior managers who operate with significant autonomy and are responsible for making a range of strategic management decisions.

 This unit incorporates the requirement, under state and territory WHS legislation, for businesses to take a systematic approach to managing the safety of their workers and others in the workplace.

-SITXFSA001 Use hygienic practices for food safety
+SITXFSA005 Use hygienic practices for food safety

 This unit describes the performance outcomes, skills and knowledge required to use personal hygiene practices to prevent contamination of food that might cause food-borne illnesses.
 It requires the ability to follow predetermined organisational procedures and to identify and control food hazards.